MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 ## <a name="opslog"></a>Log of administrative operations

 The **Operations** section of [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] provides a log of operations that internal administrators and delegated administrators from the partner have made in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] or through the admin center API.
-Currently, the log includes the following operations:
+Currently, the log includes the following operations: Renaming environments.

-- Renaming environments
-- Restoring environments
-- Updating apps (pending)

 Use this log to see which operations were created, when, and by whom.
 You can also access detailed error messages in this log, should any operation fail.